murchie85/steelSpirit/README.md

 STRETCH: Possible merged turnbase background objectives whilst you fight

-- QUALITY CONTROL - Does it still have slug throwing SHmup feel?
+QUALITY CONTROL - Does it still have slug throwing SHmup feel?
-- CLEARLY SIGNPOST: FREE MODE <-->LOCKON MODE
-- CLEARLY SIGNPOST: Boosting, side dodge etc